 It is often very hard for people outside the immigration detention system to find those detained inside the system.
 Some child welfare caseworkers do not know that immigration detention exists, and, even if they do, many do not know how to locate a parent who is detained or deported.
 You should assume that they do not know where you are and should therefore try to make contact with them as soon as possible.
 If child welfare cannot find you and does not hear from you, the child welfare caseworker and the family court may think you do not care about your children or have abandoned them.
-If this happens, the family court will look for another family or placement for your children and, over time, they will make it permanent.
+If this happens, the family court will look for another family or placement for your children CHAPTER 3: My Children Are in the Child Welfare System.
+Now What?

+and, over time, they will make it permanent.
 Your children could even be adopted.
 Do not be alarmed!
 This is the worst case scenario!
 It will not happen overnight.
 So if it takes you a few weeks, or a couple of months, to make contact with child welfare, your children should not be adopted during that time.
 Where will my children live while they are in the care of the child welfare system?
 Once the child welfare system becomes involved with your children, there is a very short period of time during which they might be willing to release your children to a relative or a friend without opening a formal case.
 The length of time varies depending on the state and the circumstances of the case.
 Most likely, they will only allow this if there is a legal custody arrangement already in place (through a court) or if you gave your relative a legal document arranging custody (power of attorney or "poder").
 If you contact the child welfare agency quickly, you may be able to help them understand that you were unable to plan for your children's care prior to being taken into custody.
 The agency may think you abandoned your children if they do not know that you are in immigration detention.

-[For more information on these types - of arrangements, see Chapter 2.]

 Although child welfare may try to release your children to a relative or friend without opening a case, they may place your child in foster care instead.
 This is particularly likely to happen if a parent has been arrested or taken into immigration custody and there is no other adult in the home available to care for the children.
 Note: If there is another parent involved in your children's lives, he or she has a legal right to custody of your children and the child welfare system should release your children to him or her as soon as he or she contacts them.
 (Your children will not be released to the other parent if there is an allegation of abandonment, abuse or neglect against that parent, or if a prior case has suspended the other parent's custody rights).
 If the other parent has abused either you, or your children, you should tell the court and the child welfare caseworker.
 Make sure that they are aware of any concerns you have about the other parent's ability to care for your children.
 (If your child's other parent has abused you, you may be eligible for immigration status in the U.S. For more information, see the text box about the Violence against Women Act (VAWA) and U Visas on page 36.)
 Child welfare generally uses three types of placements: